-If the settings are correct, see "Printing a Locked Print File", Printer Client Reference.
+If the settings are correct, see "Entering the Password", Printer Client Reference.

 If not, you can delete the saved job.
 See "Deleting a Locked Print File", Printer Client Reference.
-When using the optional scanner unit, see Printer Client Reference Copier System Edition.

 Collate

 Use this function to enable collation.
 With this feature, the printer can efficiently print collated sets of multiple-page documents.